Contact | About | Client Login | Check My Status

 However, note that pre-natal DNA paternity tests like Amniocentesis and CVS (Chorionic Villus Sampling) can take a week or so to provide accurate prenatal DNA test results.

 When your baby’s paternity is questioned by society, a DNA paternity test helps you answer it.
-Your chosen DNA testing center/lab assists you with the testing method best for your situation.
+Your chosen DNA testing center/lab will assist you with the testing method that best suits your situation.

 But whichever DNA lab service you choose for at-home or medical test, make sure the lab is AABB (American Association of Blood Banks) authorized.
 The test results released by an AABB-accredited laboratory meet solid standards for testing and maintaining accuracy.

-Accurate C&S Services, Inc. partners with an AABB (American Association of Blood Banks) accredited lab.
-We deliver paternity test results typically available within 2 business days.
+Accurate C&S Services, Inc. (Accurate Screens) partners with an accredited AABB (American Association of Blood Banks) lab.
+We deliver paternity test results, which are typically available within two business days.